vtillis/Advanced-Decision-Making-Predictive-Analytics-Machine-Learning-Project/README.md

 # Advanced-Decision-Making-Predictive-Analytics-Machine-Learning-Project
-Comparing categories of machine learning algorithms through decision-making exercises on selected datasets.
+This GitHub repository contains a project on advanced decision making using predictive analytics and machine learning algorithms.
+The project is divided into two parts.

+In the first part, the project compares tree-based algorithms with conditional probability algorithms to understand the decision-making process using different methodologies.

- This paper aims to explore the process of decision making using Machine Learning algorithms and methodologies.
-The development is divided into two parts.
-Firstly, we will compare tree-based algorithms with conditional probability algorithms.
-Secondly, we will train and compare Machine Learning algorithms to solve a prediction problem of predicting the scribes of the Avalone Bible based on page layout features.
-The Avila Dataset with 10,430 training samples and 10,437 test samples will be used for this purpose, and Python will be the programming language utilized.
-This is a supervised learning problem since we already have information on the passages of the Bible written by each scribe.
-The prediction problem will be approached as a classification problem, and the results of the different algorithms will be analyzed and compared.
+In the second part, the project trains and compares machine learning algorithms to solve a prediction problem that predicts the scribes of the Avalone Bible based on page layout features.
+The Avila Dataset is used for this purpose, which contains 10,430 training samples and 10,437 test samples.
+Python is the programming language used to implement the project.

+The prediction problem is approached as a classification problem since the information on the passages of the Bible written by each scribe is already available.
+The results of different machine learning algorithms are analyzed and compared to evaluate their effectiveness in solving the prediction problem.

+This repository includes the source code, data, and other resources used in the project.
+It can be helpful for researchers, data scientists, and developers working on similar projects in the field of predictive analytics and machine learning.